Iristyle/Sublime-AngularJS-Coffee-Completions/README.md

 Unfortunately there are a couple of issues with Sublime at the moment preventing it from doing a couple of things that would help us out:

-* Hitting `$` will not bring up the completion dropdown like it will for other characters - it won't show anything from .sublime-completions files OR .sublime-snippet files.
-Use `Ctrl + Space` to bring up the completions menu.

 * Filtering within the completions overlay doesn't work right when the `$` character is involved.

-* [Sublime completions][completions] are provided for all `$` prefixed services, but using `TAB` within the completion menu will not insert *any* text into the document (boo!).
-Right now, they serve only as inline documentation - no saved keystrokes.
+* [Sublime completions][completions] are provided for all `$` prefixed services, but using `TAB` within the completion menu seems to insert two `$$` characters instead of just the one.
+Presently investigating this.

 * There is no way to add names to a completion like you can for a snippet, so the `Ctrl + Space` overlay only shows identifiers.